Kazoryah/SpaceInvadersJava/README.md

         everything mentioned in make.txt

 ## IDEAS/TO MODIFY
-    - Protections with lifes
     - increase difficulty after restart/ whole balance
     - audio
-        - noise when player moves/die
+        - noise when player moves
         - noise when aliens move/go down
         - noise when players fire (adjust where the sound comes from)
-        - noise for lose/win
-        - make music less high when playing
-        - noise when starting
     - privatize variables and have getters/setters
     - scaling screen size
     - convert the images that need rescaling